 This is a decision of the Examination Board and not a right on either UG or PGT programmes.

-If a student has failed the level/year, the Examination Board can make the decision to permit the student to repeat the year (or part thereof).
+If a student has failed the level/year, the Examination Board can make the decision to permit the student to repeat the year (or part thereof – this would normally only apply in cases of approved mitigating circumstances – see H38 of the UG Degree Regulations).

 If a student fails and is allowed to repeat, fees are payable for the repeated period of study:

-Undergraduate students permitted to repeat a year of study are charged full tuition fees at the rate applicable for the academic year concerned.
+Undergraduate students permitted to repeat a year/part of a year of study are charged full tuition fees (or a proportion of) at the rate applicable for the academic year concerned.
 As mentioned above under ‘Carrying forward failed credit on Undergraduate Programmes’, Undergraduate students permitted to carry 20 credits into a subsequent year will not be charged any additional tuition fee but will be required to cover any additional costs associated with the course unit(s) concerned, e.g. mandatory field trips.

 If there are proven mitigating circumstances and the School feels that they are serious enough, they can decide that a student shouldn’t be charged fees to repeat the period of study, but the final decision would be a School one.